melt-ui/melt-ui/src/docs/content/builders/link-preview.md

 ## Accessibility

-The hover card is only intended to be used with a mouse or other pointing device and doesn't respond to keyboard events.
+The link preview is only intended to be used with a mouse or other pointing device and doesn't respond to keyboard events.